amaking7/portfolio-project/README.md

 # portfolio-project
- SheCodes Responsive Portfolio Project built with HTML, CSS, and Bootstrap
+ SheCodes Responsive Portfolio Project built with HTML, CSS, and Bootstrap (Aug 2021)

+ This project was done as my final project submission for the SheCodes Responsive workshop.

  View the live project [here](https://elastic-northcutt-d2a9e0.netlify.app/)